GPU-accelerated LISA parameter estimation with full time domain response: Results

 The accuracy of the rest of the parameters also improves including subdominant modes.
 In Tab.~\ref{tab:22_vs_HM} we show all the recovered parameters with their 90\% confidence intervals and relative errors with respect to the injected values.
-Notably, unlike current ground-based detectors, LISA demonstrates the ability to accurately measure individual spin components, which is done at the 1\% level.
-This capability is crucial for population analysis and aids to discern between different formation channels.
-Furthermore, we emphasize the importance of incorporating subdominant harmonics for achieving a more precise determination of the source's sky location, which is essential for multimessenger follow-up observations.
+Notably, unlike current ground-based detectors, LISA demonstrates the ability to accurately measure individual spin components, which is achieved at the 1\% level.
+This capability is crucial for population analysis and aids in discerning between different formation channels.
+Furthermore, we emphasize the importance of incorporating subdominant harmonics to achieve a more precise determination of the source's sky location, which is essential for multimessenger follow-up observations.

 In Fig.~\ref{fig:22_vs_HM_prec} we present the equivalent results for the precessing case.
 This comprises the first comparison of how waveform models with subdominant harmonics impact the recovery of parameters in LISA observations for precessing systems.
 It is important to remember that for precessing models, the inclusion of dominant and subdominant harmonics refers to those in the co-precessing frame, and that after performing the rotation to the inertial frame, the model approximates all the harmonics with the same $l$.
 For example, \textsc{IMRPhenomTP}, incorporates only the 22 mode in the co-precessing frame, but in the final inertial frame approximates all the $l=2$ modes.
 This means that the dominant mode model \textsc{IMRPhenomTP} has also some capacity to break degeneracies and might explain why the inclusion of subdominant harmonics here has a milder effect compared to the aligned-spin case.